sebastian-uriel-flores/terraform-azure-net-api/README.md

 ![image](https://user-images.githubusercontent.com/5461235/192148763-aff20712-1023-4805-97fe-b84ab2a12e45.png)

-You have to copy this Token and store it as a new GitHub Secret with the name of **TF_API_TOKEN**.
+You have to copy this Token and store it as a new GitHub Secret with the name **TF_API_TOKEN**.

 ## 3. Latest settings

-I have to request you to create two more extra GitHub Secrets.
+I have to request you create two more extra GitHub Secrets.
 They are intended to be used in the creation of the Azure SQL Database:
 - **SQL_SERVER_ADMIN_USERNAME:** [The username of your Azure SQL Database]
 - **SQL_SERVER_ADMIN_PASSWORD:** [The password of your Azure SQL Database]

 ## 4. Verify the Creations
-At the end, you should have the following things created:
+In the end, you should have the following things created:

 **Azure:**
-- Dedicated Subscription for all the Resources.
+- A dedicated Subscription for all the Resources.
 - A dedicated Resource Group inside the Subscription, for the Terraform backend.
-- A Storage Account created inside the Resource Group, to be used by the Terraform client.
+- A Storage Account inside the Resource Group, to be used by the Terraform client.
 - A Blob Container inside the Storage Account, to store the Terraform client state.
 - A Service Principal in your Tenant who give GitHub Actions the permissions to interact with your dedicated Azure Subscription.